olabisiowolabi/calcularor/README.md

 #Calculator

-A simple mathematical calculator built with Javascript.
+A simple mathematical calculator built with Javascript, Html, Css